 The Company uses the percentage-of-completion method in accounting for its fixed price construction contracts related to the segment Submarine Power Cable Installation.

-One significant estimate is an estimate of the percent complete.
+Use of the percentage of completion method requires the group to estimate the services performed to data as a proportion of the total services to be performed.
 Management estimates completion based on an assessment of certain technical criteria in the project execution plan that have to be met in order to achieve a certain level of percentage of completion, as opposed to using costs incurred as a measure of completion.

 The primary risk in the execution of projects relates to the offshore installation phase.
 Hence, profit margin is not recorded until the progress of the project has reached a stage of minimum 25 percent technical completion and that the offshore installation phase has commenced.

-The project shall need to progress into the cable-laying phase before the minimum 25 percent age of technical completion is reached.
-Prior to reaching a progress of minimum 25 percent technical completion, and subject to a foreseen positive project margin, project revenue is accrued to match the actual costs incurred at the estimated stage.
+Projects must have progressed into the cable-laying phase before the minimum 25 percentage of technical completion is reached.
+Prior to reaching a progress of minimum 25 percent technical completion,and subject to a foreseen positive project margin, project revenue is accrued to match the actual costs incurred at the estimated stage.

 Impairment of vessels

-On the reporting date, the Company has assessed whether there are any indications that it may be necessary to write down a vessel.
+On the reporting date, the Company has assessed whether there are any indicators related to its vessels.
 Indicators include external broker estimates, significant changes in charter hire contracts, day rates, operating costs or adverse market conditions.

 The market for offshore service vessels is expected to remain weak for several years.
-For vessels fixed on firm contracts during the period from 2017 until 2019, the assumption is that the contract remains unchanged during the remaining contract period, and that the rate level are reduced thereafter until the end of 2019.
-Options included in charter hire agreements are not considered in the value in use calculations.
+For vessels fixed on firm contracts during the period from 2018 through 2024, the assumption is that the contract remains unchanged during the remaining contract period, and that the rate levels remain low but will increase gradually towards 2027.
+Options included in charter hire agreements to extend the charter party are not considered in the value in use calculations.

-The key assumptions used to determine the recoverable amount for the different CGUs, including a sensitivity analysis, are disclosed and further explained in Note 5.Impairment of goodwill
+The key assumptions used to determine the recoverable amount, including a sensitivity analysis, are disclosed and further explained in Note 5.Impairment of goodwill